avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 realDonaldTrump Tucker Carlson is a racist and a brat that they gave a platform to so he can spew his racism OBAMA and the other presidents did the right thing dump trump did the wrong thing as usual Carlson and trump 2 pieces of crap sad sad miserable people you are go get a real life racist

 **Things to note:**
-3 out of 5 Top negative tweets are about Trump
+3 out of 5 Top negative tweets are about Trump <br>
-1 out of 5 top negative tweets is about Joe Biden
+1 out of 5 top negative tweets is about Joe Biden <br>

 ## Word Cloud
 A word cloud is a great visual tool because it helps visualize important words.